moggieuk/ERCF-Springy/README.md

 * Reassemble ERCF and reconnect wiring.

-* Replace all the Top Hats with the Unitversal one supplied in this repo.
+* Replace all the Top Hats with the universal one supplied in this repo (they have a v2.0 printed on the top edge)

 * Insert a 3x2mm magnet into the new stronger connector cover and corresponding hole on the selector cart